Techtonica/curriculum/api/REST-API.md

 In a nutshell, REST is a style of API design that tries to be as close to standard HTTP as possible.
 Let's see what that means.

 #### Non-REST
-To understand REST, it's useful to see the alternative Network APIs existed before the Internet and before the web.
+To understand REST, it's useful to first see the alternative.
+Network APIs existed before the Internet and before HTTP.
 Let's say you were designing an Eventonica web API.
 Your server is listening on port 7777.
 Any client that wants to use your API connects to this port and sends a JSON message using this HTTP request:

 #### Requests